covcom/304CEM/labs/05 RESTful APIs/02 RESTful APIs/README.md

     "message": "/ does not exist"
 }
 ```
+Open the script files and study them carefully to understand the program flow as you complete the tasks below.

-1. Make a `POST /accounts` request and note the response code.
+1. make a `POST /accounts` request and note the response code.
+Where is this error being generated?
+How does it get returned to the client?
+2. add the correct username and password to the request and try again.
+You will receive a different error message.
+3. you should now get an error indicating that the image is missing.
+Click on the **Form Data** button and switch the first field from _text_ to _file_.
+You can now select a **png** image to upload.
+4. next you will need to supply more data.

 promises